 Use nonstandard measurement in this free printable Measuring Perimeter Valentine Math activity to add some hands-on math to your Valentine’s Day theme in preschool and kindergarten.

 If you are looking for some great educational fun for your kids, these Valentine’s Day Activities for Preschoolers are a great fit.
 These activities will help add a bit of math into your Valentine’s Day theme!

 What I love the most about these activities is that they use concrete objects that kids can use to experiment with measurement.
 By using nonstandard measurement during their early childhood years, this acts as a stepping stone to standard measurement later in elementary school.

 The last activity we did with chocolate kisses was another form of measuring.
 Instead of measuring length this time, we worked on measuring perimeter.

-As with our other math activities with chocolate kisses, I set the materials out for Lovey to discover as part of our learning time.
+As with our other math activities with chocolate kisses, I set the materials out for my daughter to discover as part of our learning time.
 Chocolate kisses always seem to pull her attention before other tasks, so this was her first choice for the day. 😉

 More Valentine Math

 Get more hands-on math fun with our 28-page roll and color hearts math set.
 Practice early math skills with these fun games kids love.

 PRINTABLE VALENTINE’S DAY THEME LESSON PLANS

 Save time and get right to the playful learning with our printable lesson plan sets.
 Each set includes over 30 playful learning activities related to the theme, and we’ve provided different versions for home preschool families and classroom teachers so all activities are geared directly toward your needs.